kanej/sails-semrush/README.md

 Discrepancies
 -------------
-SEMRush loves to return data in a csv format with certain columns containing special characters that are not allowed in databases such as mongodb. sails-semrush gets rid of that and removes special characters and camelCases the column names before exporting it in JSON.
+SEMRush loves to return data in a csv format with certain columns containing special characters that are not allowed in databases such as mongodb. sails-semrush gets rid of that and removes special characters while camelCasing the column names before exporting the csv as JSON.
 This makes it more native to Node.js.
 As always, I'm very open to Pull Requests!